Honesty and Integrity: Crescent Appraisal Group, Inc.

 Crescent Appraisal Group, Inc. has worked hard for its reputation for performing competent and ethically superior appraisals.
 Contact us today to learn more.

-Crescent Appraisal Group, Inc. holds itself to the industry standards and guidelines set in place for professional behavior.
-We refuse to accept anything less from ourselves.
-We don't do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
-We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest taboo, because it would invite fraudulent practices since raising the estimate of the home would increase the fee.
-We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional organizations that the appraiser belongs.
+We demand the highest ethical standards possible from ourselves.
+Working on orders that contingency fees is never an option.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
+Another practice that's restricted is doing assignments on percentage fees.
+That is probably the appraisal professions most important rule, because it would invite appraisal fraud since raising the estimate of the home would inflate the their paycheck.
+We don't do that.
+Other unprofessional practices may be defined by state law or professional organizations to which an appraiser belongs.